mr-abhishek-kumar-singh/sentinel-scanner/README.md

 - Detailed scan report
 - Overall security score out of 10
 - Clear indication that the tool is a prototype and may yield false positives
-- Suggestion to reach out to the LinuxMantra team for a deeper analysis
+- Suggestion to reach out to the SecureT team for a deeper analysis

 ---